dph01/lift-CRUDBasic/docs/blogpost.md

     </form>

-When the form is then submitted, the browser makes a HTTP PUT request to this same URL, sending the data in the body of the request.
+When the form is then submitted, the browser makes a HTTP PUT request to this same URL, sending the form data in the body of the request.

-As the Lift developers we then have to decide what we return to the user in response to this PUT.
+As Lift developers we have to decide what we return to the user in response to this PUT.

-Within the context of this framework, we use the following convention:
+Within the context of this approach, we use the following convention:

   * If the form processing fails (e.g. the name field contains less than three characters) we return the same form HTML again, but this time with the input fields populated with the contents that the user has just submitted.
-  * If the user clicks submit again the browser makes another PUT request, and so the cycle continues.
+If the user clicks submit again the browser makes another PUT request, and so the cycle continues.

-On the other hand, if the form processing succeeds, we redirect the browser to the next page in the work-flow, in our case we choose the list events page.
+  * On the other hand, if the form processing succeeds, we redirect the browser to the next page in the work-flow, which, in our case we choose the list events page.

 Thus, every time a form is processed the snippet behind the form is called at least twice; once for the initial GET request and once more for every subsequent PUT request.